 The next step is to basically paint the rest of the door.
-Using a high density mini foam paint roller like this one, start by painting the middle section with the grain of the wood (not against it) up and down in a vertical fashion, and then paint the horizontal sections of the door from left to right.
+Using a high-density mini foam paint roller, start by painting the middle section with the grain of the wood (not against it) up and down in a vertical fashion, and then paint the horizontal sections of the door from left to right.
 Note that it is perfectly OK to use your roller across the entire horizontal sections.

 Finally, you can paint the border of the door.
 In this step, you use the roller to paint the left and right borders from top to bottom, and then the top and bottom border sections are painted horizontally.

 Use the brush to paint any recessed sections, following the rule of painting with the grain.

 Applying the second coat of paint

 Chances are, you’ll need to apply at least one more coat to the door to ensure a smooth and even finish.

 Allow the paint to dry according to the manufacturer’s instructions, then, very lightly sand down the surface of the door.
 You want to use really fine sandpaper at this stage.
 All you want to do is remove any bubbles or raised bits of paint.